gloria-ho/NYCDA_SEI_Course/week03_apr16/day11/notes0416.md

 The region (lines of code) that you have access to a variable.

-Anything declared inside a function is only alive is that function/
+Anything declared inside a function is only alive is that function.

 ```javascript
 let sum = 10;